 Sometimes celebrities play themselves, poking fun at their stereotypical characteristics or making a joke about a recent item of gossip.
 Other times, they’re in the background or performing split-second walk-ons that you’d miss if you blinked.

-Stacker put together a list of the 50 best movie cameos of all-time, pulling movies across several countries and decades.
+Stacker put together a list of the 50 best movie cameos of all time, pulling movies across several countries and decades.
 Read on to see some of the funniest, most iconic moments in film history.

-RELATED: 50 worst movie remakes
+You may also like: 50 worst movie remakes

 Christopher Walken, ‘Pulp Fiction’

-Of all the star-studded moments in "Pulp Fiction,” Christopher Walken’s performance as Captain Koons, a Vietnam War vet sent to deliver a watch to Bruce Willis’ younger self (played by Chandler Lindauer), might be most memorable.
+Of all the star-studded moments in “Pulp Fiction,” Christopher Walken’s performance as Captain Koons—a Vietnam War vet sent to deliver a watch to Bruce Willis’ younger self (played by Chandler Lindauer)—might be most memorable.
 The actor tells the story of how the young boy’s great-grandfather obtained the watch during World War I, and how the boy’s father later carried it through a Vietnamese prison camp well-hidden for five years before handing it off to Koons to ensure sure the boy would receive his birthright.
 Even using some colorful language, Walken never skips a beat.